prometheus-operator/kube-prometheus/README.md

 1. Make your changes in the respective `*.jsonnet` file.
 2. Commit your changes (This is currently necessary due to our vendoring process.
 This is likely to change in the future).
-3. Update the pinned kube-prometheus dependency in `jsonnetfile.lock.json`: `jb update`.
+3. Update the pinned kube-prometheus dependency in `jsonnetfile.lock.json`: `jb update`
-3. Generate dependent `*.yaml` files: `make generate-in-docker`.
+3. Generate dependent `*.yaml` files: `make generate-in-docker`
 4. Commit the generated changes.